Openappdev/forgot-password-mechanic-react-app/README.md

 ###### Components Reusabilty

-The shared components in /src/components/shared have been created in reutilisability aspect in mind.
+The shared components in /src/components/shared have been created with reutilisability aspect in mind.

 ###### Less coupling more cohesion

--   Separation between services and component logic<br />
+-   Separation between services and components logic<br />
--   Use of static file containing all the label, text submitted to change in time.
-They can be changed withoud touching the component logic
+-   Use of static file containing all the label and text submitted to change in time.
+They can be changed without touching the component logic
 -   ...

 ##### Clean and quality code

-You can see that trought the using of:
+You can see that through the using of:

 ###### Eslint